JordanMcGrathhhh/DynoReader/README.md

 Without the tweaks given by OpenCV, DynoReader wasn't able to read any of the supplied Dyno Sheets clearly.
 With two small commands (Changing RBG to GRAY and blowing up the image using INTER_CUBIC), Tesseract read 50% of the graphs supplied.

-The limitations really show in this program due to several key issues:
+The limitations really show in this program due to a couple key issues:
 * 1).
 Non-standardization of Dyno Sheets
 * 2).
 Iffy-guessing on Tesseract (Not Tesseracts Fault really :/)

 As shown in the code, there's plenty of checks (and even some odd written code to catch unexpected results).
-That being said, it's impossible to catch every small mistake Tesseract makes- especially for cases like Fail-2-Dyno.jpg where the lines overlap the text.
+That being said, it's impossible (Not really) to catch every small mistake Tesseract makes- especially for cases like Fail-2-Dyno.jpg where the lines overlap the text.
 Unfortunately, this is where OCR is not as magical as I could hope for.
 Going forward I'd like to explore this area a little more, I think more pre-processing would net more positive results.